Hussain Sajwani

-DAMAC Properties was ranked number one on the Forbes 2017 Global 2000 list of the fastest-growing global companies based on the compound annual growth rate of revenues from 2013 to 2016.
-In 2018, DAMAC International signed an international hospitality partnership with global fashion house, Roberto Cavalli Group to design the interiors for AYKON Hotels that will be launched in Dubai.

-Sajwani has been listed among the 100 most globally influential Arabs by Gulf Business in 2017, 2018 and 2020, and Arabian Business'100 most powerful list in 2018 and 2019.

-In 2019, Sajwani's private investment firm completed the acquisition of Italian fashion group Roberto Cavalli.
+Sajwani bought land and property in Dubai in the 1990s, just as Dubai was developing into a regional hub.
+He founded DAMAC Properties in 2002.

-According to Forbes, as of July 2022, Hussain Sajwani's is ranked in the top among richest Arabs with a net worth of US$2.7 billion.
+According to Forbes, as of 2025, Hussain Sajwani is ranked among the top richest Arabs with a net worth of US$10.2 billion.
+Sajwani is a close friend and associate of American president Donald Trump.

 Early life

-Hussain Sajwani is the eldest of five children.
-Both his parents were entrepreneurs.
-His father was a trader with a shop at the local souk, selling watches, Parker pens, shirts and goods imported from China.
+Hussain Sajwani was born in 1952–1953 and is the eldest of five children.
+Both of his parents were entrepreneurs.
+His father was a trader with a shop at the local souk, selling watches, Parker pens, shirts, and goods imported from China.
 Sajwani obtained a government scholarship and attended a medical college in Baghdad.
-After his first year, he left for the US and attended the University of Washington where he studied industrial engineering.
+After his first year, he left for the US and attended the University of Washington, where he studied industrial engineering.